Logo MITECO

 • Compilation and preparation of a database of existing information and studies, both in relation to the current situation of climate change in the territory and plans and programmes in force at European, national and regional level.

+• Establishment of priority threats and their adaptation measures under study.
 At least six different measures will be established for each of the main threats.

 • Compilation and analysis of cost-benefit studies in different types of climate change adaptation initiatives.
+A database will be developed with the information collected.

 • Identification of the gaps in information and knowledge available to evaluate the analysis of the success stories of the measures based on the information from the cost-benefit analysis found.